 the cause of the problem, careful inspection and disassemble of the

 transmission will be needed to pinpoint the problem.

 Fortunately, as you begin to take the automatic transmission apart you may run across signs of the problem.
 This can often begin when you remove the pan.
 You may find flecks of metal or even pieces of bearings or bushings laying in the bottom of the pan.
 What the material is made of can help you identify problem areas.

 Brass shavings point towards bushings, friction material and steel chips point to clutch packs and chunky looking metal chips point towards gears and planetary assemblies.
 I have mentioned this before on many other pages, but often when you're having a specific problem with your transmission this may not be an isolated incident.

 When you are diagnosing transmission noises it's also a good idea to check for technical service bulletins.
 In fact chances are that other mechanics have identified this sound and might provide insight on what is wrong with your automatic transmission.
 Case in Point: Pictured below is the 4l60E transmission from my 2004 Chevrolet Blazer.

 They had a problem with the sun shell breaking on a few model years.
 When this happens the vehicle loses reverse only and all forward gears work fine.
 GM dialed back the line pressure to take the stress off the defective part, but this didn't help my Blazer.
 I didn't even bother taking it apart.
 I purchased a remanufactured unit with a 3 year/30,000 mile warranty and just swapped them out.

 Give this transmission noise page a bookmark or share with a friend.

 For a short lesson on automatics and additional pages that cover specific problems visit my automatic transmission pages.

-Discover what kinds of auto repair information is covered on this site vist the home page from this page about diagnosing transmission noises.
+Discover what kinds of auto repair information is covered here on the home page.